pandas-dev/pandas/doc/source/user_guide/timedeltas.rst

        ]
    )

-The string 'infer' can be passed in order to set the frequency of the index as the inferred frequency upon creation:
+The string "infer" can be passed in order to set the frequency of the index as the inferred frequency upon creation:

 .. ipython:: python